robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/README.md

 * Documentation of the project (contributed to a personal GitHub Repository).
 * An online demo (video or IoT Platform implementation) of the completed IoT data-pipeline/project.

+# Grading
+This course wil be graded acoording to